Ted & Brenda Kieper

 There are now thousands of computers in

-As of June 1, 2000 the company name has been changed to Computer Doctor
+As of June 1, 2000 the company name was changed to Computer Doctor Wis

 LLC.